linnykoleh/Spring/Notes.md

 - Method-level security is accomplished using Spring AOP proxies.
 - Annotations based on Spring annotations or JSR-250 annotations
 - Java configuration to activate detection of annotations
+- Security on the method level needs to be explicitly enabled using the `@EnableGlobalMethodSecurity`
+- Method security is an additional level of security in web applications but can also be the only layer of security in applications that do not expose a web interface.
+- Method-level security is commonly applied to services in the service layer of an application.

 #### @Secured

 ##### XML

 - In xml `<global-method-security pre-post-annotations="enabled"/>`